taylor-picard/taylor-picard/README.md

 ### Hi there 👋
+My name is Taylor Picard.
+I'm currently a student, learning about web development and how to code.
+My pronouns are she/her.
 <!--
 **taylor-picard/taylor-picard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.